 |

 Ida B. Wells-Barnett was born a slave in Mississippi in 1862.
-Her childhood ended abruptly when her parents and a baby
+Her childhood ended abruptly when her parents and

 brother died during a yellow fever epidemic, leaving Ida to care for her five